 Hardiness: USDA zones 6-10.
 Winter protection in zone 6 recommended.

 Plant size: CHOOSE SIZE.
-Bare-Root February-May.
-June shipped potted in special tree pots.
+Bare-Root shipped February-April.
+May-October shipped potted in special tree pots.

 OUR NURSERY IS AND ALWAYS HAS BEEN 100% FIG BUD MITE FREE.

 “…Thank you for the fig plants.
 They looked great, strongly rooted and ready to grow, which they’re doing now.”